lukeshingles/atlasserver/README.md

 https://fallingstar-data.com/forcedphot/

-This is the Python Django Rest Framework server and React front end code for the ATLAS Forced Photometry Server.
+This is the source code for the ATLAS Forced Photometry Server, a Python Django Rest Framework server with a React frontend.

 The ATLAS forced photometry server provides public access to photometric measurements over the full history of the ATLAS